OSU-CS290-Sp2017/final-project-group-25/README.md

 New post needs to have a drop down or option to select between listing and sell order.

-searches and filters are broken as a result of server.js implementation
+Filters are broken as a result of server.js implementation